By Craig Neil. This post includes affiliate links.

 - Out About Scotland complete guide: Dunbar Harbour

 Another attraction that’s often missed by visitors is the historic 17th-century fishing harbour on the eastern edge of the town.
-The harbour is still in use for commercial fishing vessels but it’s now a world away from the 1600s when Dunbar was one of the busiest herring ports in Scotland.
+The harbour is still used by commercial fishing vessels but it’s a world away from how it would have looked in the 1600s when Dunbar was one of Scotland’s busiest herring ports.

-Those looking for a little more action can charter boats that will take them into the North Sea for a sea fishing experience, and there’s also a dive school that takes visitors around several wrecks close to Victoria Harbour.
+Those looking for a little more action can charter boats that will take them into the North Sea for sea fishing experiences, and there’s also a dive school that takes visitors around several wrecks close to Victoria Harbour.

 Hailes Castle